Bravado Setup Guide

 Adjust Reading Settings to set the homepage as your homepage

-After your “Home” and “Blog” pages are set up, go to the “Reading Settings” page, the same one we used to adjust how many posts were displayed per page, and change your front page display settings.
+After setting up your your homepage template, you'll probably want to actually set it as your homepage.
+But first, we'll want to create a page for our blog, unless you don't want your WordPress site to be really blog-focused for some reason.
+After your "Home" and "Blog" pages are set up, go to the "Reading Settings" page, the same one we used to adjust how many posts were displayed per page, and change your front page display settings.